With so much advice available online, learning how to talk to girls on Tinder can feel daunting.

 For all the information and stress that surrounds this topic, all you’re really doing is having a conversation, right?
 It doesn't matter what app you're using, Tinder or any of the other top dating apps out there we've tried, any time you catch yourself overthinking a message or agonizing over which word to use, bring yourself back to this point.

 No public speaking, no intimidating cameras, just a casual text conversation between you and her.
-Now go ahead, take a deep breath and relax -- learning what to message on Tinder is fun!
+Now go ahead, take a deep breath and relax -- learning how to talk to women on Tinder is fun!

 If you have a good sense of humor you’re off to an excellent start.
 Being able to make her laugh through a text conversation is such a powerful thing.
 Not only are you both already having fun together, you’re standing out for all the right reasons.
 For anyone trying to figure out how not to be boring on Tinder, humor is absolutely the answer.